go-cristian/ConwayGameOfLife/Readme.md

 #### World Class

-The main idea of the world instance is to evolve with every step, and every call to `next()` should create a new World state, based on a true inmutable object.
+The main idea of the world instance is to evolve with every step, and every call to `next()` should create a new World state, based on a true immutable object.

+#### File based

+When using the `FileWorld` class you can use the same functionality as the `RealWorld` class, so now you can provide an String with the file path, to load the entire game.

 #### Game Class